lfromanini/smartcd/README.md

 ## Description

 A `cd` command with improved usability features, which can remember your recently visited directory paths, search and directly traverse to sub-directories, all with fuzzy searching.
-This project came to life after I reviewed one initiative at Reddit.
-At that time I suggested some [changes](https://www.reddit.com/r/commandline/comments/r3ea3b/smartcd_a_mnemonist_cd_command_updated/) but the code author already had improved his initial commit.
-That's the why I uploaded this version here.

 ## Usage